Here's a tool that will help you save valuable time by connecting Instagram to Twitter.

 Your customers still have to call during business hours to book your space.

-You have awesome merchandise, and customers want your logo in their home somehow.
+You have awesome merchandise, and customers want to sport your logo.

 Do you see the problem?

-After spending so much on your new family entertainment center, it might be tempting to skimp on this piece.
+After spending so much on your new family entertainment center, it might be tempting to skimp on tech.
 Don’t.

 Your customers (and employees) have certain expectations that must be met.
-Keep it easy for them to spend money, and they will.
+Make it easy for them to spend money, and they will.

 Picking the right tech stack is going to make your life easier, and your wallet greener.
-From online and mobile booking, to digital waivers and your point of sale -- don’t tough it with tech.
+From online and mobile booking, to digital waivers and your point of sale, be sure to pick the right systems for your business.